The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

 \subsection{Lie algebras}

-Occasionally a finite subgroup $H$, that we know can embed in some reductive subgroup $\mb X$ of $\mbG$, always has a suspicious decomposition on $L(\mbG)$, with a summand (as a module) that looks like it should be $L(\mb X)$ (as a Lie algebra).
-In this case, one should try to prove that $H$ is always contained in $\mb X$.
-We need a way of checking if this is the case, i.e., first that a specific summand of $L(\mbG){\downarrow_H}$ is a Lie subalgebra of $L(\mbG)$, and second that it is a reductive Lie algebra and to identify it.
+Let $\mb X$ be a proper reductive subgroup of $\mbG$, and let $H$ be a known subgroup of $\mb X$, so that $H$ embeds in $\mbG$ with a specific action on $L(\mbG)$ arising from the embedding $H\leq \mb X\leq \mbG$.
+One of the summands of this action will be $L(\mb X){\downarrow_H}$.
+In some cases, it will be the case that \emph{any} subgroup $\hat H\cong H$ of $\mbG$ that embeds with the same composition factors on $L(\mbG)$ possesses a summand isomorphic to $L(\mb X){\downarrow_H}$, and in this case one could attempt to prove that $\hat H$ lies in a conjugate of $\mb X$.
+We need a way of proving this, starting with $H$; i.e., first that a specific summand of $L(\mbG){\downarrow_H}$ is a Lie subalgebra of $L(\mbG)$, and second that it is a reductive Lie algebra and to identify it.
 This result amalgamates \cite[Lemmas 1, 5, 6 and 10]{ryba2002}, with the last part specific to our applications of it, as we always use it to identify a $\mathfrak{g}_2$ subalgebra.

 \begin{lem} Let $H$ be a subgroup of $\mbG$ and let $W$ be a $kH$-submodule of $L(\mbG)$. \begin{enumerate} \item Suppose that